Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Nilpotent (anti-)BRST symmetries: geometrical superfield formalism

 in the language of superfields (after the application of HC).
 It is clear, from the mappings (14), that the above expression implies:

 in the ordinary D-dimensions of spacetime where the (anti-)BRST transformations $s_{(a)b}$ and ordinary fields are defined.
-The proof of the nilpotency of the BRST charge becomes simple now due to the nilpotency ($s^2_b = 0$) of $s_b$ and that of the translation generator $\partial_{\bar\theta}$ (because $\partial^2_{\bar\theta} = 0$).
-In exactly similar fashion, we can express the anti-BRST charge $Q_{ab}$ as:
+The proof of the nilpotency of the BRST charge becomes quite simple now due to the nilpotency ($s^2_b = 0$) of $s_b$ and that of the translation generator $\partial_{\bar\theta}$ (because $\partial^2_{\bar\theta} = 0$).
+In exactly similar fashion, we can express the anti-BRST charge $Q_{ab}$, within the framework of superfield formalism, as:

-Once again, the proof of nilpotency of anti-BRST charge $Q_{ab}$ becomes pretty simple because of the fact that, in the ordinary D-dimensional spacetime, the expression (32) can be written in the following form by exploiting the mappings (14), namely;
+Once again, the proof of nilpotency of the anti-BRST charge $Q_{ab}$ becomes pretty simple because of the fact that, in the ordinary D-dimensional spacetime, the expression (32) can be written in the following form by exploiting the mappings (14), namely;